visioninhope/inferable-agents/app/README.md

 2. Populate environment variables:

-Development environment varaiables are managed in the `.env`.
+Development environment variables are managed in the `.env`.

 `.env.base` contains a base set of required environment variables.
 Copy `.env.base` to `.env`.